python-hyper/hyper/docs/source/quickstart.rst

     >>> resp.status
     200

-If http2bin had compressed the response body. ``hyper`` would automatically decompress that body for you, no input required.
+If http2bin had compressed the response body then ``hyper`` would automatically decompress that body for you, no input required.
 This means you can always get the body by simply reading it::